Education Standards and Quality Assurance Review 2022

 Student fitness to practise

-Professionalism in action: a guide for providers on student fitness to practise, sets out broad principals in relation to student fitness to practise.
+Professionalism in action: a guide for providers on student fitness to practise, sets out broad principles in relation to student fitness to practise.

 The expectation is that education providers will: